VDA5050/VDA5050/VDA5050_EN.md

 - Driving over a node
 - Switching the operating mode
 - Change in the `driving` field
+- Change in the `paused` field
+- Change in the `safetyState` object
+- Change in the `newBaseRequest` field
+- Change in the `lastNodeSequenceId` field
+- Change in the `zoneRequests` field
+- Change in the `batteryState.charging` field
 - Change in the `nodeStates`, `edgeStates` or `actionStates`
+- Change in the `zoneSets` object
 - Change in the `maps` field

 There should be an effort to curb the amount of communication.
 If two events correlate with each other (e.g., the receiving of a new order usually forces an update of the `nodeStates` and `edgeStates`; as does the driving over a node), it is sensible to trigger one state update instead of multiple.